 True story?
 I’d be shocked if it was.
 No one would be so foolish, right?
-But the fact is that millions of people act even more foolishly every day as they take the ultimate gamble with the ultimate prize, their soul.
-What I mean is, they walk around literally one breath out of hell.
+The fact is, though, that millions of individuals around the world act even more foolishly every day as they take the ultimate gamble with the ultimate prize: their soul.
+What I mean is, they walk around literally one breath out of Hell.

-Oh, there I went and used an inconvenient word, didn’t I?
-In this modern era we aren’t supposed to use the word “hell” unless it is for the purposes of profanity or explaining where despicable people such as Osama bin Laden go in the afterlife.
-But the Bible is still God’s written word, and it still teaches that the souls of all those who die without Christ as Savior go to that awful place called hell.
+Oh, there I went and used that inconvenient word, didn’t I?
+In this modern era, we aren’t supposed to say, “Hell” unless it is for the purposes of profanity or explaining where despicable people such as Adolph Hitler and Osama bin Laden go in the afterlife.
+That doesn’t change the fact, however, that the Bible is still God’s written word, and it still teaches that the souls of all those who die without Christ as Savior go to Hell.

-The New Testament original Greek word for this place is Hades, and in Luke 16:19-31 no less an authority than Jesus Himself described it as a place of torment, flame, separation, remembrance, and regret.
-In Matthew 13:42, He called it “the furnace of fire” and said it produces “wailing” and “gnashing of teeth.”
-Obviously, Jesus didn’t shy away from letting people know just how gruesome hell is.
+The New Testament’s Greek word for this place is Hades, and in Luke 16:19-31 Jesus describes Hades as a place of torment, flame, separation, remembrance, and regret.
+In Matthew 13:42, He calls it “the furnace of fire” and says that it produces “wailing” and “gnashing of teeth.”
+Obviously, Jesus didn’t shy away from letting people know just how gruesome Hell is.

-You say, “Okay Russell, I’ll go along with you that hell exists and that the souls of certain people go there in the afterlife.
-But God only sends murderers, terrorists, pedophiles, rapists, and all the other ‘worst of the worst’ there.”
+You say, “Okay Russell, I’ll go along with you that Hell exists and that the souls of certain people go there in the afterlife, but God only sends murderers, terrorists, pedophiles, rapists, and all the other ‘worst of the worst’ there, right?”
 Well, that certainly sounds logical and reasonable to our modern mindsets, but it simply isn’t correct theology.
-There are so many verses that I could cite here, but I’ll just use a few from the third chapter of the gospel of John:
+There are so many verses that I could cite here, but I’ll just use a few (all from the N.K.J.V.) from the third chapter of the gospel of John: